andostronaut/emotive-ai/README.md

 Get your MONKEY_LEARN_API_KEY from [MonkeyLearn](https://monkeylearn.com/signup/)

-> You can just create a account in trial just to test it
+> You'l have to create a account and use the trial mode just to test it

 Set your API_KEY via :